erwanp/pytexit/README.md

 - 'a_p' variables are converted with "p" as subscript

-Also note that iPython uses auto-completion to convert most of the latex identifiers in their unicode equivalent:
+Also note that iPython uses auto-completion to convert most of the latex identifiers in their Unicode equivalent:

 ```
 \alpha --> [Tab] --> α
 ```

-- pytexit will recognize those unicode characters and convert them again in latex expressions
+- pytexit will recognize those Unicode characters and convert them again in latex expressions

 - there is a mode to output Python expressions in Word syntax.
 From version 2007